caprinux/LagNCrash/Writeups/Misc/Args/README.md

 Hence now we know we want to overwrite the previous RBP address to a writeable memory, such that when leave function is passed, our rbp will be our overwritten writeable memory.

 However, where can we find writeable memory that we can set our rbp to?
-We can set our RBP to the uninitialized BSS segment of the memory.
+We can set our RBP to the uninitialized BSS segment of the memory, which is always writeable.

 To obtain the address of the bss segment, we can run the following command